 Q3- What are the different types of support available for children with SEND in school?

 Teachers are responsible for teaching SEN groups/individuals.
 Teaching Assistants and Cover Supervisors work mainly with either individual children or small groups.
-The School Counsellor offers support for children with emotional and social issues.
+The School Counsellor and positive learning mentors offers support for children with behavioural, emotional and social issues.

 For your child this would mean